aniketfuryrocks/dsa_rust/README.md

 Data Structures and Algorithms implemented in rust

 Note:
-1. To prevent code duplication, macros have been heavily used.
+1. To prevent code duplication, macros have been used heavily.
-2. I have tried to implement data structures without the use of helper methods built into rust.
-Due to this u might encounter unsafe code.
+2. I have tried to implement the data structures without using in built helper methods, due to which u might encounter unsafe code.

 # License